 Here’s a guide to get you started, featuring some of the best sights in the country.

-The most traditional and beloved tourist route in all of India is the Golden Circle.
+The most traditional and beloved tourist route in all of India is the Golden Triangle in North India.
 The route includes visits to three of India’s most exciting cities to see sights like the Taj Mahal, the Pink City, the Red Fort, and more.

-No trip to India would be complete without a visit to the country’s capital.
+No trip to India would be complete without a visit to the country’s capital city.
 Delhi is one wild place, filled with incredible food, hectic streets, and more temples than you could imagine.
 Some highlights include the Lotus Temple, Hare Krishna Temple, Kalkaji Mandir Hindu Temple, and the Jama Masjid.

 After you’ve been “templed out,” you’ll want to visit some of the exciting markets, such as the Khari Baoli spice market or the Chandni Chowk street food market.
 You’ll be able to barter with locals and try some of the most authentic (and spicy) food in the city.